SUSE/scf/hcp/README.md

     "description": "HCF test cluster"
 }
 ```

+*NOTE*: Ensure that the `name`, `version`, and `vendor` fields in the instance definition match the same fields in the service definition.

 Remember the `instance_id`, here `my-hcf-cluster`, which is the name to use when
 talking to HCP about it.